sjentsch/lsjDocs/_pages/Ch04_Descriptives_2.rst

    With the possible exception of the third question.

 .. [#]
-   Strictly, the assumption is that the data are *normally* distributed, which is an important concept that we’ll discuss more in Chapter `Introduction to probability <Ch07_Probability.html#introduction-to-probability>`__ and will turn up over and over again later in the book.
+   Strictly, the assumption is that the data are *normally* distributed, which is an important concept that we’ll discuss more in chapter :doc:`Introduction to probability <Ch07_Probability>` and will turn up over and over again later in the book.